PostHog/posthog.com/contents/docs/self-host/runbook/clickhouse/sharding-and-replication.md

 ## How to set up sharding and replication

-Sharding PostHog ClickHouse is a new experimental feature only supported starting PostHog 1.34.0.
+Sharding PostHog ClickHouse is a new experimental feature only supported from PostHog 1.34.0.

 To use sharding, first upgrade to version >= 1.34.0 and run the `0004_replicated_schema` async migration